Leandro Santos (footballer, born 2005)

-Leandro Henrique Sousa Santos (born 28 September 2005) is a Portuguese professional footballer who plays as a right-back for Liga Portugal 2 club Benfica B.
+Leandro Henrique Sousa Santos (born 28 September 2005) is a Portuguese professional footballer who plays as a right-back for Liga Portugal club Moreirense.

 Club career

 Santos is a youth product of his local club Fabril, before moving to the youth academy of Benfica in 2017.
 On 9 October 2019, he signed his first development contract with Benfica.
 On 21 February 2022, he signed his first professional contract with the club.
 On 22 March 2024, he extended his contract with Benfica.
 In the 2024–25 season he was promoted to Benfica B in the Liga Portugal 2, and training with the senior team in November 2024.
 He made his debut with the senior Benfica side as a substitute in a 7–0 Taça de Portugal win over Estrela da Amadora on 24 November 2024.

+On 23 January 2026, Santos moved to Moreirense signing a 4–year contract.

 International career

 Santos is a youth international for Portugal, and was first called up to a training camp for the Portugal U20s in October 2024.